hpe-storage/scod/docs/learn/persistent_storage/index.md

 To get started with the deployment, the HPE CSI Driver is deployed using industry standard means, either a Helm chart or an Operator.
 For this tutorial, we will be using Helm to the deploy the HPE CSI driver.

-The official Helm chart for the HPE CSI Driver for Kubernetes is hosted on [hub.helm.sh](https://hub.helm.sh/charts/hpe-storage/hpe-csi-driver).
+The official Helm chart for the HPE CSI Driver for Kubernetes is hosted on [Artifact Hub](https://artifacthub.io/packages/helm/hpe-storage/hpe-csi-driver).
 There, you will find the configuration and installation instructions for the chart.

 ### Installing the chart